darshan-k-s/pesticide-sprayer-arm/README.md

 - Feedback loop from computer vision continuously updates leaf positions
 - Robot adjusts its trajectory dynamically to pick unhealthy leaves and spray healthy leaves.
 - Only the leaf drop-off is fixed, all other actions adapt in real time.
-- Ensures robust operation even if lead positions change during execution.
+- Ensures robust operation even if leaf positions change during execution.

 [
 - describe the feedback method and how it adapts system behaviour in real time